-Midterm Exam:
+Midterm Exam: 25%

-There will be an 80-minute midterm administered in class on October 19.
-You will be given a formula sheet which will be posted on Brightspace in advance.
-You may not use a calculator during the exam.
+There will be an 80-minute, in-class midterm on February 15.
+A formula sheet will be provided (to be posted on Brightspace in advance).
 In the case of an exam deferral for legitimate reasons, please inform me within 24 hours of the regularly scheduled midterm to arrange a time to write the deferred exam.

-Final Exam:
+Final Exam: 35%

-The final exam will be be held in person during the final exam period in December, and will be 3 hours long.
-As with the midterm, a formula sheet will be provided and posted in advance, and you may not use a calculator.
+The final exam will be be held during on during the finals period in April and will be 3 hours long.
+A formula sheet will be provided.
+The final exam will focus on the material from the second half of the course.

-In the event that a deferred exam is necessary, that exam will replace only the final exam component of the course mark, and will only be granted if adequate term work has been completed.
+In the event that a deferred exam is necessary, that exam will replace only the final exam component of the course mark, and will only be granted in if adequate term work has been completed.
 Inadequate term work constitutes earning less than 15 of the 65 possible term marks.

-Course Schedule
+Course Outline